Taludas/WholesomeHaciendaHaul/Readme.md

 <details>
     <summary>Patch Notes Version 1.3.1</summary>

-* Set SeconPartyRelevant to 0 for the Hacienda Winery, so that AIs won't get messed up while using it.
+* Set SecondPartyRelevant to 0 for the Hacienda Winery, so that AIs won't get messed up while using it.
 </details>

 <details>